GabrielCabas/HistoMILTrainer/README.md

 ### 2. Create Dataset CSV

 Create a CSV file with columns:
+- `case_id`: Unique identifier for each case (patient)
 - `slide_id`: Unique identifier for each slide
-- `label`: Target label for classification
+- `target`: Target label for classification (or specify custom column name with `--target`)

+**Important**: Splits are created at the case level to prevent data leakage.
+Multiple slides from the same case will always be in the same split.

 ### 3. Generate Splits